-The map below lists current data on the presence of Karenia brevis, the organism that creates algae blooms known as red tide; the aerosol status; and the fish kill status at beaches across Sarasota and Manatee counties.
+The map below lists current data on the presence of Karenia brevis, the organism that creates algae blooms known as red tide, at beaches across Sarasota and Manatee counties.

-Click the top left button in the map below to view the sidebar, to select layers for each data category or to go to a specific location.
+Click the top left button in the map below to view the sidebar or to go to a specific location.
 Each data point lists the date the status was last updated.
 View the map in a separate tab here.

-- The Karenia brevis status for locations across Sarasota and Manatee counties as listed in the map from the Florida Fish & Wildlife Conservation Commission.
-Per the FWC-FWRI: "These data represent the most recent eight (8) days of sampling location points for Karenia brevis, the phytoplankton that causes red tide, in Florida.
+The Karenia brevis status for locations across Sarasota and Manatee counties as listed in the map are from the Florida Fish & Wildlife Conservation Commission.
+Per the FWC: "These data represent the most recent eight (8) days of sampling location points for Karenia brevis, the phytoplankton that causes red tide, in Florida.
 These data are exported daily at 4:45 PM Eastern Time from the Florida Fish and Wildlife Conservation Commission-Fish and Wildlife Research Institute Harmful Algal Bloom Database, which provides information on the presence (as a categorical abundance) and absence of Karenia brevis."
 Click here for the FWC-FWRI map.